chomupashchuk/ariston-remotethermo-home-assistant/README.md

   - `ch_economy_temperature` - CH economy temperature.
   - `ch_set_temperature` - set CH temperature.
   - `ch_program` - CH Time Program.
-  - `dhw_account_gas` - gas use summary for DHW.
-Not supported on all models.
   - `dhw_comfort_function` - DHW comfort function.
   - `dhw_mode` - mode of DHW.
 Not supported on all models.
   - `dhw_comfort_temperature` - DHW storage comfort temperature.
 Not supported on all models.